Master's programme in Computer Simulations for Science and Engineering

 Students in the master's programme in Computer Simulations for Science and Engineering will become very familiar with the tools of CSE, which includes:

-- analysis techniques (data mining, data management, visualisation)
+- and analysis techniques (data mining, data management, visualisation).

 - familiarity with selected scientific and engineering application areas and their mathematical models.

 - a knowledge base and skills ranging from formulation of a mathematical model to constructing software for high-performance computer architectures.

 - effective communication skills for interacting on written and oral presentations with the professional community as well as management and society at large..